ruggeri/tech-notes/randos/1password.md

+# Notes re 1Password 7 to 1Password 8 Transition

+Took these notes 2023-05-11 about 1Password 7 to 1Password 8.
+I believe
+1Password 8 was released around 2021-11-XX (Windows), 2022-05-03 (Mac),
+2022-08-09 (iPhone)?

 The first thing to note is that 1Password 8 no longers allows you to store the passwords in Dropbox.
-I believe 1Password 8 was released in Aug 2021.

 - Link: https://news.ycombinator.com/item?id=28145247
   - HN article describing how 1Password 8 will not support local vaults.